 Primary students enjoying a school meal provided by Jafari’s Parent Support Group (Photo: Eliza Powell/CAMFED).

-Fathers are doing their part to ensure that children across Africa get the education they need, recognising that there is so much more to helping students succeed in school than meets the eye.
+Fathers are doing their part to ensure that children across Africa get the education they need, recognizing that there is so much more to helping students succeed in school than meets the eye.
 Jafari is sure that the time and resources parents are investing in their children’s education will reap high returns for future generations as young people progress to productive livelihoods, better equipped to support their families, give back to their community and, in this way, turn the tide of poverty.